James Allen's Girls' School

 James Allen's Girls' School, abbreviated JAGS, is a private day school situated in Dulwich, South London, England.
-Founded in 1741, it is the second oldest girls’ independent school in Great Britain, with Godolphin School in Salisbury being the oldest, founded in 1726.
+Founded in 1741, it is the second oldest girls' independent school in Great Britain, with Godolphin School in Salisbury being the oldest, founded in 1726.

 It is a registered charity and was originally part of Edward Alleyn's College of God's Gift charitable foundation, which also included Alleyn's School and Dulwich College.

 It has a senior school for 11- to 18-year-old girls, a prep school for 7- to 11-year-old girls (James Allen's Preparatory School), and a pre-preparatory school for 4- to 7-year-old girls.
 It is the sister school of Dulwich College and Alleyn's.
+(Collectively the three are known as "The Dulwich Schools" in the trust deed of the Dulwich Estate and are the main beneficiaries of that charity.)